 In the United States Mother's Day is a holiday celebrated annually on the second Sunday of May.
 It's a day to celebrate motherhood and show appreciation for mothers, including (great-)grandmothers, stepmothers, foster mothers and other mother figures and their positive contributions to society.

 The holiday was created by Anna Jarvis in 1908 and became an official holiday in 1914 when president Wilson signed a measure that established Mother's Day as an official annual celebration on the second Sunday in May.
-Mother's Day history goes way back, but how far?
-Read all about the interesting history of Mother's Day and founder Anna Jarvis.
+The history of this day goes way back, but how far?
+Read all about the interesting history and founder Anna Jarvis.

-Mother's Day is celebrated in a lot of countries around the world.
+This special day is celebrated in a lot of countries around the world.
 Some with different celebrations and traditions, but most of them are also celebrated on the second Sunday of May, like in the United States.
-Here you can find the dates of Mother's Day in 2019, Mother's Day in 2020 and beyond.
+Here you can find the dates of Mother's Day in 2020, Mother's Day in 2021 and beyond.

 Mother's day dates